"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Read Excerpt >

 Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea.
 The last rays of sunset licked Vourvoulos’ lofty castle walls.
-A necklace of red-tiled roofs clung to the cliffs below them.
+A necklace of red-tiled roofs clung to the cliffs below.
 He pulled the small car off the road and grabbed his binoculars.

 His socks collected burrs as he trudged through the dried weeds to stand as close to the cliff ’s edge as he dared in the gusting wind.
 On the sea below, a fishing boat chugged toward the village’s small port.
 Through the binoculars, Nick slowly panned the houses that spilled down to the water’s edge.
 Exhausted from too many hours in economy class, he was glad to know that somewhere in that tangle of stone buildings was a bed with his name on it.